Windscreen washers, more welding and handbrake cable adjustments

-To get the car ready for an MOT I tend to use the Haynes manual combined with an old MOT test sheet from a previous failure.
-Although useful at the time to tell you what needed fixing in order to get through a retest, they are also useful in that they tell you what the tester will be looking for this time around.
+To get the car ready for an MOT I tend to use the Haynes manual combined with an old MOT sheet from a previous failure.
+Although useful at the time to tell you what needed fixing in order to get through a re, they are also useful in that they tell you what the er will be looking for this time around.

-Feeling fairly confident, I took the car to the MOT testing station where I was once again presented with another failure sheet (which I will use for next years pre-MOT checks).
+Feeling fairly confident, I took the car to the MOT ing station where I was once again presented with another failure sheet (which I will use for next years pre-MOT checks).

 There were five entries on the failure sheet:

 - Two holes located near a seatbelt mounting point

 - A hole near a subframe mounting point

 - Handbrake not very effective

 - Left rear wheel not affected as much as right by handbrake engagement

 The MOT ing station does not carry out any welding and was pretty busy so I was on my own.
 At least I had ten days in which to return for a free re.

 I figured I'd tackle the welding at the weekend, which was only a few days away.
 First I had to figure out what was wrong with the windscreen wiper jets and the handbrake cable so I could order some parts in time for the weekend.
 A quick inspection later and I ordered some new pipes and jet heads from Mini Spares, choosing express delivery so they'd arrive in time for the weekend.